idfive/UniCal/README.md

   UniCal site exists.
 * UniCal Styles (unical_styles): This module is it's own project, and available for download at
-  (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites.
+  (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites that choose to reference it.

 The idea is that any enterprise/organization utilizing UniCal will most likely need a "clean" Drupal install to act as the MASTER, serving events via REST to